message/iata/AE.md

 10. Passengers entering Dubai (DXB) or Al Maktoum (DWC) must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 - This does not apply to:
 - nationals of United Arab Emirates;
-- passengers arriving from Bangladesh or Nigeria;
+- passengers arriving from Bangladesh, Nigeria, Pakistan or Sudan;
 - passengers younger than 12 years;
 - passengers with disabilities;
 - passengers who in the past 14 days have been in India.
-11. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Bangladesh must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
+11. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Bangladesh, Pakistan or Sudan must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by Bangladesh.
 The test result must have a QR code.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities.